Vietnam.vn - Nền tảng quảng bá Việt Nam

 “I would also like to share with you once again the losses and damages of the people as well as businesses in all sectors and fields of the agricultural sector,” Mr. Hoan mused: “If we come directly to witness the losses and pain at the scene, we will see that the aftershocks are still too great.”

-Mr. Hoan expressed his thanks to the localities for proactively taking action, and to the leaders of the central ministries and branches for their timely coordination during the country's difficult time, when the storm covered 30% of the country's area.
+Mr. Hoan expressed his thanks to the localities for proactively taking action, and to the leaders of the central ministries and branches for their timely coordination during the country's difficult time, when the storm's coverage covered 30% of the country's area.

-We must recognize that after Typhoon Yagi, we need to improve disaster prevention and response and adapt to climate change.
+We must recognize after Typhoon Yagi that we need to improve disaster prevention and response and adapt to climate change.

-“We must upgrade all our thinking about disasters and natural disasters to a higher level and handle higher situations, including infrastructure, standards, regulations, and planning of coastal localities…”, Mr. Hoan stated.
+“We must upgrade all our thinking about disasters and natural disasters to a higher level and handle more advanced situations, including infrastructure, standards, regulations, and planning for coastal localities…”, Mr. Hoan said.

 Regarding Decree 02 on supporting people for too long, Mr. Hoan informed: The Ministry of Agriculture and Rural Development has submitted to the Prime Minister 2 draft Decrees, one Decree on supporting agricultural production damaged by natural disasters as well as plant pests and diseases and one Decree related to animal diseases.

-The Prime Minister is also taking the process of ministries and branches with the approach that "it is impossible to fully compensate" all the losses of the people, but also not leaving too much distance between the disadvantages and damages of the people.
+The Prime Minister is also taking the approach of ministries and branches that "it is impossible to fully compensate" all the losses of the people, but also not leaving too much of a gap between the disadvantages and damages of the people.

 Besides, it is necessary to design policies to avoid exploitation, profiteering, and to avoid making it difficult for those who suffer losses, because this is a very big problem.